patelabhinav/patelabhinav.github.io/README.md

 ## Career Path

 ### 1. Senior integration Developer @ Billennium September 2021 - Present
+- C4E team got set up which is responsible for creating APIs and handling different LOBs.
+This was also responsible to improve reusability and create standardisation across the organisation
+- Different systems, experience and process APIs are created and used across the organisation.
+This helps us to create streamline the event flow and have better control and visualisation
+- Following API design-first approach helped the client to better understand different scenarios and evaluate corner cases.
+This helped in the development of a better and more robust solution.
+Even help us to identify the bottleneck scenarios and eventually work to fix them.
+- Introducing the team with additional capabilities available as MuleSoft services helped to streamline multiple business processes within their organisation
+- Using the Exchange, Monitoring, Visualization and Alerting capabilities helped to involve the business unit, non-technical members.
+This created a better feedback system.
+This in turn helped us to enhance our services.

 ### 2. MuleSoft Instructor @ MuleSoft Dec 2020 - September 2021
 - Youngest MuleSoft Certified Instructor.